information

 7.26.100 Complaints

-The Director shall have the authority to investigate any and all complaints alleging violation of this Chapter or administrative rules.
+The City Administrator may investigate all complaints alleging violations of this Chapter or administrative rules.

-A. The Director may receive complaints from Borrowers by telephone or in writing.
-Within a reasonable time, the Director shall forward the complaint by telephone or in writing to the Payday Lender it concerns for investigation.
+1. A. The City Administrator may receive complaints from borrowers by telephone or in writing.
+Within a reasonable time, the City Administrator will forward the complaint by telephone or in writing to the payday lender it concerns for investigation.

-B. The Payday Lender shall investigate the allegations of the complaint and report the results of the investigation and the proposed resolution of the complaint to the Director by telephone or in writing within two (2) business days from initial contact by the Director.
+2. B. The payday lender must investigate the allegations of the complaint and report the results of the investigation and the proposed resolution of the complaint to the City Administrator by telephone or in writing within two business days from initial contact by the Director.

-C. If the proposed resolution is satisfactory to the Director, the Payday Lender shall proceed to resolve the complaint directly with the Borrower according to the resolution proposed to the Director.
+3. C. If the proposed resolution is satisfactory to the City Administrator, the payday lender must proceed to resolve the complaint directly with the borrower according to the resolution proposed to the City Administrator.

-D. If the proposed resolution is not satisfactory to the Director, the Director shall conduct an independent investigation of the alleged complaint and propose an alternative resolution of the complaint.
-If the Payday Lender accepts the proposed alternative resolution and offers it to the Borrower, the complaint shall be final.
-If the Payday Lender refuses to accept and implement the proposed alternative resolution it shall be subject to remedies as provided by PCC 7.26.080.
-In the event of imposition of remedies, the Payday Lender may appeal as provided by PCC 7.26.090.
+4. D. If the proposed resolution is not satisfactory to the City Administrator, the City Administrator will conduct an independent investigation of the alleged complaint and propose an alternative resolution of the complaint.
+If the payday lender accepts the proposed alternative resolution and offers it to the borrower, the complaint will be final.
+If the payday lender refuses to accept and implement the proposed alternative resolution it will be subject to remedies as provided by Section 7.26.080.
+In the event of imposition of remedies, the payday lender may appeal as provided by Section 7.26.090.

 7.26.110 Severability

-If any provision of this Chapter, or its application to any person or circumstance is declared invalid or unenforceable the remainder of the Chapter and its application to other persons and circumstances, other than that which has been held invalid or unenforceable, shall not be affected, and the affected provision of the Chapter shall be severed.
+If any provision of this Chapter or its application to any person or circumstance is declared invalid or unenforceable, the remainder of the Chapter and its application to other persons and circumstances will not be affected and the affected provision of the Chapter will be severed.